Cantorstaub/Game-of-Memories/README.md

 _The emulator provides us with a graphical representation of the memory bank of the emulated machine where the Game of Memories is playing, here showing an octagon._

-The game was written for the Winarcadia Emulator [http://amigan.1emu.net/releases/#amiarcadia](http://amigan.1emu.net/releases/#amiarcadia) (last accessed: 2025-08-23)

 <img src = "/Pictures/Gleiter.jpg?raw=true" width = "475" title = "The Instructor 50." alt = "A retro-computer consisting of a black case, two key pads with blue and red keys, a line of 8 DIP-switches and 8 LEDs, and a 7 segment LED-screen in red showcasing “HELLO”."/>

 <img src = "/Pictures/Hex vs Zeichen.jpg?raw=true" width = "675" title = "The Instructor 50." alt = "A retro-computer consisting of a black case, two key pads with blue and red keys, a line of 8 DIP-switches and 8 LEDs, and a 7 segment LED-screen in red showcasing “HELLO”."/>

 <img src = "/Pictures/Schichten-korrekt.jpg?raw=true" width = "1000" title = "The Instructor 50." alt = "A retro-computer consisting of a black case, two key pads with blue and red keys, a line of 8 DIP-switches and 8 LEDs, and a 7 segment LED-screen in red showcasing “HELLO”."/>

+## Programmer’s notes

+After more than a decade, I do not know if WinArcadia still works same way as we did when we were writing the Game of Memories.

+## References

+[[1]](#_ftnref1) The WinArcadia Software was created by .
+It is available under: [http://amigan.1emu.net/releases/#amiarcadia](http://amigan.1emu.net/releases/#amiarcadia) (last accessed: 2025-08-23).